Pagghiu/SaneCppLibraries/Documentation/Libraries/Async.md

 # Status
 🟨 MVP
-This is usable but needs some more testing and implementing the API on Linux.
+This is usable but needs some more testing and a few more features.

 # Description
 @copydetails SC::AsyncRequest